vsummet/IntroductionToComputerSystems/Notes/08-C_bugs.md

-# Cool Bugs Relevant to this Course
+# A Study of Software Bugs Relevant to this Course

 ## Heartbleed bug (April 2014)